Glassmorphism is a modern UI design trend creating frosted-glass effects

 Should I use webkit prefixes for backdrop-filter?

--webkit-backdrop-filter prefix alongside standard
+requires the -webkit-backdrop-filter prefix alongside standard

 backdrop-filter.
 Chrome/Edge understand both but prefer unprefixed.
 Best